Looking for tips for Sziget Festival?

 12. Buy the Sziget-Budapest Citypass

 With all the tram travel I did, and the Budapest activities during and after the festival I definitely would’ve saved money by getting this.
 You can buy the pass for 2 or 13 days and it covers all transport, discounted spa and beach entrance, free shuttles passes, free boat passes and other discounts throughout Budapest too.
-It starts from 12euros.
+The Sziget-Budapest Citypass starts from 19 euros.